Prachi-Agr/Diner-Dash-Workshop/README.md

 - A Google account

 ### Objective
-Using RL, maximise the average rewards from 100 games/episodes of Diner Dash.
+Using RL algos and a **maximum training timestep of 10 million**, maximise the average rewards from 100 games/episodes of Diner Dash.

 ### Challenge Platform
 We will be using Google Colab for this challenge.
 The challenge template and further instructions are provided [here](https://github.com/AISG-Technology-Team/Diner-Dash-Workshop/blob/master/Challenge_Template.ipynb).
 Please open the notebook in colab and create a copy in your gdrive.

 ### Submission Format
+A single zipped file containing:
 - Google Colab Notebook (.ipynb)
     - Filled with names of group members and algorithms used
     - Please ensure that the notebook is ran and displays training outputs